 1. Often small wins talk louder — Don’t ignore the potential of small wins.
 In the process of communicating your social and cultural insights for business outcomes, even the smallest of achievements becomes a critical value generator.
 Who knows, your team member who played a big part in that small win, tomorrow might enable a much bigger achievement, motivated by your action today.

 2. Channels, the most obvious are the best — Goes without saying that you should leverage those channels for internal marketing wherein your business stakeholders and internal members frequent.
 People frequent those mediums they are more familiar with, rarely venturing into new platforms unless it’s becoming trendy.
 So, whatever you post, whenever you post, ensure that you post where you have the maximum reach.

 3. Nurture your enablers to be champs — As mentioned earlier you need ‘motivated and energized people’ who will take the mantle of brand enabler driving marketing through word of mouth.
-To keep them motivated, it’s not good perks or benefits, its involvement that counts.
-From stakeholder meetings to involvement in right conversations to taking lead on initiatives — that’s what truly empowers.
+To keep them motivated, it’s not good perks or benefits, it’s the involvement that counts.
+From stakeholder meetings to involvement in the right conversations to taking the lead on initiatives — that’s what truly empowers.